Healthy Homes Assessment Iona

 Iona Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is required in all Iona and New Zealand rental houses where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is mandatory throughout Iona and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords must keep records to demonstrate compliance with each Healthy Homes Standard that apply or will be applied during the tenure of the rental property.
+• Property managers and landlords must keep records that prove the conformance to all Healthy Homes Standards that apply or will be applied during the tenancy of your rental home.

-• Private landlords and property managers must make sure their rental properties conform to the Healthy Homes Standard within 90 days of any newly renewed, extended or changed Tenancy.
+• Property managers and private landlords have to make sure their rental properties comply to the Healthy Homes Standard within 90 days of a new, renewed or varied tenancy.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) must adhere to the Healthy Homes Standard regardless of the time the tenancy began.

 Beginning 1 July 2023

-• All houses which are rented by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All homes rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes